DaybreakLabs/Frontline/README.md

 ## 📖 Getting Started
 ### LICENSE
 > [!IMPORTANT]
+> This project is licensed under a this license,<br>
+> except for specific files (e.g., `utils/steam.py`), which are licensed under the GNU General Public License v2.0 (GPL-2.0).<br><br>
-> When using it outside of the Dream server, you must add a link to this project in the Discord bot's introduction section.
+> When using this project outside of the Dream server, you must add a link to this project in the Discord bot's introduction section.<br>
-> Additionally, if modifications occur, you must disclose the source code.
+> Additionally, if modifications occur, you must disclose the source code.<br><br>
+> Files under GPL-2.0 (e.g., `utils/steam.py`) must comply with the terms of the GNU General Public License v2.0.
 ### Prerequisites

 - 💻 Install  **Python**